-ABO currently includes over ninety copies from library collections all over the globe:
+ABO currently includes over a hundred copies from library collections all over the globe:

 - Martin Luther’s copy of the New Testament, in the edition of Erasmus of Rotterdam (Basel 1527).
 Luther’s German and Latin marginalia frequently lash out at Erasmus.
 The copy was later annotated by the Groningen humanist Regnerus Praedinius, who regularly comes to Erasmus’ defence.

 - Ten books owned and annotated by Gabriel Harvey.
 This includes Harvey’s famous copy of Livy’s Histories, which is fully transcribed and translated.

 - Several annotated copies of Homer, including an Iliad and Odyssey from Martin Luther’s library, supposedly annotated by Philip Melanchthon, as well as two volumes annotated by Guillaume Budé.

 - Joseph Scaliger’s copy of Vitruvius.